Dr Wealth

 Target middle-class properties

-His target properties are typically the middle-class rental properties that are now priced around US$150,000 to US$180,000.
-These properties are easier to get tenants and are easier to sell too.
+When Weihan first started, he bought the properties with full cash as they were priced below US$100,000 then.
+His target properties are typically the middle-class rental properties that are now priced around US$150,000 to US$200,000.
+These properties are easier to get quality tenants and are easier to sell too compared to high-end and low-end properties.

 While high-end properties may seem appealing, they often carry higher mortgage payments and do not yield the same level of cash flow.
+There is also a smaller pool of tenants who are able to pay a high tier rent amount.

 On the other hand, low-end rentals may appear to be profitable on paper due to their lower price point, but they often come with problematic tenants, frequent evictions, vacancies, and additional repair costs, resulting in significant headaches for landlords and lost cash flow.